 The devil’s chair is a 50-foot long small ridge of rocks that leads to an elevated rock plateau at the end.
 From this plateau, you have a full 360-degree view of the fantastic geology that was created from the activity of the two fault lines that run underneath.
 You can see many different types of rocks, some which jut up from the sparse desert landscape at least 200 feet and others that look like they have been colored with a crayon.

 It is a truly unique site and one that is best seen in a video or a panorama (seen below, click it to make it bigger).
 We spent a good 20 minutes eating lunch and taking in the sites before we headed back the way we came.

 Here is a video I took while we were approaching and arriving at the Devils Chair.

-Check out the rest of the pictures and directions below.
 Leave me a comment if you get a chance to check it out for yourself.